AvocadosConstant/ios-hello-world/README.md

-# Hello World, iOS Edition
+# Multilingual Hello, World, iOS Edition
 ###### CS 441 Program 01 @ Binghamton University

-This is a simple Hello World done for iOS in Objective-C. My project has a label that changes when a button is pressed.
+This is a simple Hello World done for iOS in Objective-C.

+The application cycles through the phrase "Hello, World!" in different languages of the world while displaying the flags of the countries the languages call home.

 ----

 ## TODO

+- Fix some horizontal alignment issues
-- Add flair
+- Improve design
-  - Add color, graphics, etc
-  - Add more text for the label to change to

 ----